iuec/uec-tech-standards/_pages/business_capabilities/cds-api-developer-guidelines.md

 ## FHIR Primer
 ### What are resources?
-Fast Healthcare Interoperability Resources (FHIR) is an international standard based around defining Resources.
+Fast Healthcare Interoperability Resources (FHIR) is an [international standard](http://hl7.org/fhir/STU3/overview.html) based around defining Resources.
 These are objects which represent things of value to a healthcare environment.
-Examples are patient, encounter, medication or diagnosis.
+Examples are [patient](http://hl7.org/fhir/STU3/patient.html), [encounter](http://hl7.org/fhir/STU3/encounter.html), [medication](http://hl7.org/fhir/STU3/medication.html) or [condition](http://hl7.org/fhir/STU3/condition.html).
 Much of the information transferred during a triage journey is described using resources.

 In a message, resources will often be referenced from other resources.
-For example, a diagnosis resource will have a reference to the patient that the diagnosis applies to.
+For example, a condition resource will have a reference to the patient that the condition applies to.
 The patient will be described in a resource.

 ### What’s a contained resource?
 Referenced resources can be a reference (by id), where if more information from the referenced resource is needed, that resource can be fetched directly (through a GET operation).
 Alternatively, the referenced resource can be provided in full in the primary resource.
 This is referred to in FHIR as a contained resource.